cldf-datasets/liljegrenhindukush/raw/PH03d-VCCstructure.md

 | b.  | /uduχt/ | ‘daughter’ (ISK-KinMA:005) |
 | c.  | /krust/ | ‘skin’ (ISK-40listSO:030)  |

-In the region, (C)VCC Syllable Structure is found in 42 of the sample languages.
+In the region, (C)VCC Syllable Structure is found in more than two thirds of the sample languages.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|